JRiggles/tkfeather/README.md

 >
 > The minimum allowed `size` is 1, and the maximum allowed `size` is 1024

-Passing a `size` value  outside the range of 1 to 1024 will raise a `ValueError`

 ### Properties
 - `Feather.icon` - an `ImageTk.PhotoImage` object for the given Feather
 icon